 Chairman Mao's Underground City

-It’s pretty hard to get down there now, but by a few deft strokes of magical luck during my last visit to Beijing I got put in touch with a friend of a friend of someone who knew a guy who heard a story of a bloke with a mate who had an access point down into the tunnels built incongruously into the back room of his small house in the center of the Hutong district of town.
+It’s pretty hard to get down there now, but by a few deft strokes of magical luck, during my last visit to Beijing I got put in touch with a mate of a mate of a person who knew a guy who heard a story of a bloke with a mate who had an access point down into the tunnels built incongruously into the back room of his small house in the centre of the Hutong district of town.
 On the condition that we didn’t reveal the exact location of the access point, his identity, or how much of a bribe we paid, he agreed to take us down.

 As we got deeper, the groundwater level rose.
 Soon we were up to our knees in freezing cold, shitty, disease-ridden slop.
 Here the lighting was a bit more volatile.
 Sometimes it worked, sometime the water-damaged bulbs would explode above our heads as soon as we flicked the switch.

 Most paths – if they weren’t already flooded beyond accessibility – were blocked up with wood or trash.
 Our guide insisted that if we were to shift all the wood to get over the top, we’d be able to get all the way to Tiananmen Square, where the tunnels are apparently large enough to accommodate rolling tank processions.